EndreEG/Nordic_power_control_and_path_loss_monitoring/path_loss_monitoring/README_V3.rst

 4. The Central will start scanning and connect automatically to the Peripheral.
 5. Once connected, observe the LEDs on the Central to evaluate signal strength:
    - Bring the devices closer or move them farther apart to change the signal quality.
+   - Optionally place an obstruction between the devices to see how this affects signal quality.
 6. Monitor the RTT console for logs showing connection status and real-time path loss.

 Sample output